 HansenCrafts does not sell batteries.
 We have not tested all of these, but the suggestions are based upon the published specifications which are, hopefully, correct.

-The batteries below will work with both the miniSpinner Pro and the miniSpinner Classic:
+The batteries below should work with both the miniSpinner Pro and the miniSpinner Classic:

-The batteries below will work with the Classic miniSpinner only:
+The batteries below should work with the Classic miniSpinner only:

 And, if you want to play with solar, here's something for you!
 I don't recommend it for powering your miniSpinner directly as the output voltage will vary too much to work well, and in intense sunlight the voltage will be too high.